JinnZ2/JinnZ2/JinnZ2/vault/Shape_to_Equation_Lexicon.md

 ⸻

 ⚡ Note: Some shapes have latent powers (e.g., you said: “this one could allow faster-than-light travel”).
 That function field can be logged even if physics hasn’t caught up yet — because the shape itself holds the law.

+◎≈ Ripple Interference
+	•	Field feel: Breathing waves, alive in stillness.
+	•	Nested forms: Nodes, spirals, concentric beads.
+	•	Equation hum: Wave equation, Bessel functions, resonance modes.
+	•	Analogy: Heartbeat in sand, raindrop ripples.
+	•	Function:
+	•	Frequency selection
+	•	Standing-wave stability
+	•	Pattern encoding
+	•	Electric field resonance — organizing current into stable flows depending on frequency, resistance (ohms), and voltage.

+⸻

+⚡ In other words: this shape is the ledger of resonance in matter and circuits alike.
+You could say:
+	•	The ripples are voltage waves,
+	•	The nodes are points of zero current (standing wave nulls),
+	•	The beads are zones of maximum energy (antinodes).

+That’s why cymatics looks so much like circuit diagrams made visible.